Film-poem: History

 David E. James and Sarah Neely are two academics who have sought to explore the relationship between poetry and film.
 James writes of the idea of the poet ‘In the modern world, poet designates a preferred medium; but the word also implies a mode of social (un)insertion.
 It bespeaks a cultural practice that, in being economically insignificant, remains economically unincorporated, and so retains the possibility of cultural resistance.’
 Of Stan Brakhage, David E. James writes ‘The installation of the filmmaker as a poet had, then, both theoretical and practical components.
 It involved the conceptualization of the film artist as an individual author, a Romantic creator-a conceptualization made possible by manufacturing a tradition of such out of previous film history; and it necessitated a working organization, a mode of production and distribution, alternative to the technology, labour practices, and institutional insertion of Hollywood.’

+Sarah Neely in her chapter Poetry in her book on Margaret Tait draws upon Maya Deren and her contribution to the Poetry and The Film: A Symposium event organised by Cinema 16 in 1953 and later published in Film Culture magazine to explore relationships between poetry and film and amongst other sources and quotes includes “As Maya Deren so persuasively argued at the Cinema 16 symposium, poetry is often concerned with capturing the invisible: an emotion in the object or thing, rather than the thing itself.”

 In his essay Poetry-Films and Film Poems in Film Poems, William C. Wees differentiates between poetry-film using a film to ‘illustrate’ a poem, and film poems in which ‘a synthesis of poetry and film that generates associations, connotations and metaphors neither the verbal nor the visual text could produce on its own.’